The University of Minnesota offers several work-related opportunities, including college work-study, graduate assistantships, and research grants.

 The College Work-Study program helps students earn money toward their education while attending school.

 - The employer pays part of a student's wages and the government pays the rest

 - Students must complete a separate College Work-Study application by March 1 to be considered.
-You will be notified via email in late summer if work-study funds are available for your use.
+You will be notified via email in summer if work-study funds are available for your use.
 You must seek out and apply for a work-study position on your own.

 Work-study forms will be available here when they are being accepted for the coming school year.

 The University of Minnesota Foundation awards Medical Student Research Grants* to encourage an intensive research experience.

 - $3,000 grants open to all medical students in good standing who wish to engage in an independent research project for 8 - 12 weeks

 - Conducted during free or elective periods or during the summer

 - Bi-annual deadlines are September 15th and February 15th